Welcome Blessings!

 4. Pray with Sincerity, Not Just Routine

 God isn’t looking for rehearsed or fancy words; He’s looking for a sincere heart.
-It’s about opening up to Him honestly sharing your struggles, joys, fears, and desires.
-The Holy Spirit helps us move beyond routine and encourages us to pray with authenticity.
+It’s about openly sharing your struggles, joys, fears, and desires with Him.
+The Holy Spirit helps us move beyond routine and encourages us to pray authentically.

 Think about the tax collector in Jesus’ parable (Luke 18:9-14).
 He didn’t try to impress God with long, eloquent prayers.
-Instead, he simply prayed, “God, have mercy on me, a sinner.”
+Instead, he prayed, “God, have mercy on me, a sinner.”
 His sincerity moved God’s heart.
-That’s the kind of prayer the Holy Spirit inspires in us—authentic and heartfelt.
+That’s the kind of prayer the Holy Spirit inspires in us: authentic and heartfelt.

 5. Pray with the Holy Spirit